 3.3.5.3 Questionnaires

 Questionnaires will be analysed using SPSS.
-Descriptive statistics will be used to report DESI usage within the intervention arm and by breast unit.
+Descriptive statistics will be used to report DESI usage within the intervention arm and by breast unit (based on questionnaire reports and CRFs).
 Descriptive statistics of CollaboRATE scores and MAPPIN’SDM scores (patient, clinician and dyad) will be calculated to give an indication of shared decision making.
 The associations between patient CollaboRATE scores and MAPPIN’SDM scores will be calculated.
 This will provide an assessment of agreement between actual and perceived levels of shared decision making.

 Patient CollaboRATE scores will be compared between trial allocation groups, followed by subgroup analysis within each treatment option group (PET or surgery and chemotherapy or no chemotherapy).
 Mean differences will be assessed using Mann-Whitney U tests.